MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-credssp.md

     `WSMAN/<Target Server FQDN Name>`

-1. If the results are not listed, run the following PowerShell commands to register the target server:
+1. If the results are not listed, run the following PowerShell commands to register the SPN:

     ```powershell
     setspn -S WSMAN/<Target Server Name> <Target Server Name>